Chinese Herbal Medicine and Endometriosis

 Researchers are not only looking at symptom scores.
 They are also exploring biological mechanisms that may help explain the clinical findings.

 In the literature on Salvia miltiorrhiza-containing formulas, authors discuss anti-inflammatory activity, circulation-related effects and pain-pathway modulation.
-Lower CA-125 levels reported in postoperative trials add further interest.
+Lower CA-125 levels reported in postoperative trials suggest biological plausibility for Chinese herbs, as CA-125 is an established marker associated with endometriosis severity.

 This does not turn herbal medicine into a shortcut or a miracle.
 But it does help explain why this field continues to attract serious research attention.